ISideStone/PieScript/README.md

     code .
     ```

-### Setting Up the Project

-1. Ensure you have the necessary extensions installed in Visual Studio Code for C# development.
-2. Restore any required NuGet packages if applicable by running the following command in the terminal:

-    ```bash
-    dotnet restore
-    ```

-## `SendCode.ps1` File

-The `SendCode.ps1` file is a PowerShell script used to upload your trading scripts to a server.
-This script handles the communication between your local environment and the server where the trading scripts will be executed.

-### How to Use `SendCode.ps1`

-1. Open the `SendCode.ps1` file in a text editor.
-2. Configure the script with the appropriate settings (see below).
-3. Run the script using PowerShell:

-    ```powershell
-    .\SendCode.ps1
-    ```

 ## Configuration Settings

 The configuration settings are crucial for the script to function correctly.
 They are defined in a JSON configuration file.
 Here is a description of each setting: